narcissawright/melancholy/README.md

 - Unlock stuff here as you progress in the game
 - Peaceful music, a safe area
 - Could have a semi transparent hexagonal or triangular boundary at the edge of the world like you're encased in a glass dome or something.
-- you should spawn from a falling star and it should happen rather quickly
+- you should spawn from a falling star(?) and it should happen rather quickly
 - May proceed to the actual Full Game from this area.
 - Eventually unlock wardrobe.
 - Unlock Melancholy by completing Full Game w/ Melanie.